The Hubspot Partner Ecosystem: Early Observations from a Hubspot Developer (Part 2 of 2)

 - Encourage Hubspot salespeople to promote your integration?

 - Fill a functionality gap in your own product?

-Once you’ve answered, then we ask: what weight do you put on each of these goals?
+Once you’ve identified your goals, then we ask: what weight do you put on each?
 Are some more important than others?

 And a final question: what metrics will you use to prove back success to your internal audiences?